jeongeonp/MinChoAvengers/documents/DP1/DP1-Ideation.md

 * Build a search system on the summary.
 * Credits for Removing Contents!

-#### HMW ensure that participating in the task does not deter from understanding the real-time content?
+### Solution ideas to **HMW ensure that participating in the task does not deter from understanding the real-time content?**
 * Split screen/modal
 * Rewind feature / 배속 feature
 * Maybe we don’t have to make users do multitasking - instead of parallelizing, we can give summary first and control speed(fast) until one reaches the current timestamp